ymurong/study-notes/interview/python-sde/hr.md

 - Ansible (extensive experience in deploying/configuration with a suite of middlewares) -> not like it very much
 - Terraform (less experienced as not infrastructure engineer, mainly use it to manage resources for application needs)

+Middleware:
+- API Mananger, ESB
+- IDP
+- Vault

 Database:
 - Postgres (oltp)
 - Sqlite (embedded oltp)
 - Duckdb (embedded olap)
+- NoSQL (only used in school but want to try, such as redis, mongo, dynamoDB, cassandra, elastic)

+Data Pipeline:
+- Spark
+- Airflow (want to learn)

+Broker:
+- RabbitMQ
+- Kafka (want to learn)

 Clean code:
 - function name